-Recent press reports like this one say that IBM has a new policy banning its employees from using USB drives.
+Press reports like this one say IBM has a policy banning its employees from using USB drives.
 The apparent purpose is to prevent the loss of IBM’s confidential information and trade secrets, whether it’s an employee intentionally taking company files to a competitor or accidentally leaving a USB drive in an airport lounge.

 This policy brings to mind that workplace sign, “The floggings will continue until morale improves.”

 But I understand where IBM is coming from.
 Transferring files to a USB drive is the most common way that employees take company files right before walking out the door.
 With the possible exception of emailing company files to a personal email address.
 And don’t forget copying files to Dropbox or Google Drive.